call-him-for-coffee/tg-reg-bot/README.md

 # tg reg bot

-a simple website to test registration and authorization via telegram bot, currently running on localhost clone repository and install contents of requirements.txt to deploy
+a simple website to test registration and authorization via telegram bot, currently running on localhost. clone repository and install contents of requirements.txt to deploy